Skip to main content

 Citations:

-• Severe or substantial regression means that the child has been, or will be, unable to maintain one or more acquired critical skills in the absence of ESY services;
+• Severe or substantial regression means that the child has been, or will be, unable to maintain previously acquired progress in one or more critical IEP areas in the absence of ESY services;

 Citations: